 Can a few tasks be rolled into one job or will you need to advertise for more than one position?
 It’s important that each staff member is clear from the outset about what’s expected of them.
 This is why it’s crucial that you have job titles and descriptions to refer to.

-For each role, decide on a low pay amount and a high pay amount.
+For each role, decide on a lower payment amount and a high pay amount.
 For instance, say you were to offer between USD 25,000 and USD 31,000 per annum.
 For a less experienced candidate, you would offer them a salary that’s on the lower end of that scale.
-While for a more experienced candidate, you’d offer them a salary on the higher end, such as the full USD 31,000.
+While for a more experienced candidate, you’d offer them a salary at the higher end, such as the full USD 31,000.
 It’s important to get to grips with how much you can afford to offer before you start to interview people.

 If you’re going to be an employer, it’s crucial that you have a contract drawn up.
 This should detail all the ins and outs of the role, what’s expected of the employee, and what the workplace policies are.
 It should also discuss rates of pay and what happens should the role not work out.
 Unless you have a legal background, it’s best to use employment law services to draw up the contract.
 Else, you can’t ensure that it’s all legal and that everything that needs to be, is included.